opencobra/reconstructor/README.md

     - Focuses on list styling and reaction information presentation.
     - Customizes buttons for viewing and deleting reactions.
     - Ensures readability and clear layout for reaction lists.
+3. **leader_board.css**
+   - Styles for the **stats** page of the Reconstructor application.
+   - Focuses on the layout and presentation of the leaderboard and associated charts.
+   - Ensures a clean and responsive design with clear text and interactive elements.
+   - Customizes the table for displaying reaction statistics, including alternating row colors, hover effects, and column widths.
+   - Provides responsive adjustments for different screen sizes.
+   - Incorporates consistent styling for buttons, modals, and tooltips to enhance user interaction and readability.
+4. **reactioninfo.css**
+   - Styles for the **reaction information** section, focusing on input forms, buttons, and table-like data presentation.
+   - Provides a clean and consistent layout for entering and displaying reaction-related information.
+   - Ensures responsive and user-friendly design with hover and focus effects for interactivity.
+   - Customizes the appearance of dropdowns, input fields, and buttons for a cohesive look and feel.
+   - Implements flexible layouts for containers, making sure content is well-aligned and easy to interact with.
+   - Table-like structures are styled to resemble tables while maintaining a flexible layout using div elements.
+5. **reactants.css**
+   - Styles for the **reactants** section, focusing on the layout and interaction of various input fields, buttons, and dropdowns.
+   - Provides a consistent design for input containers, buttons, and tooltips related to reactants and products in chemical reactions.
+   - Ensures a responsive and user-friendly interface with clear visual feedback, such as hover effects and focus states.
+   - Customizes the appearance and behavior of dropdown menus, including options for substrates, products, compartments, and other reaction-related details.
+   - Implements flexible layouts for input groups and button containers, making sure content is well-aligned and easy to interact with.
+   - Includes specific styles for displaying and interacting with modal dialogs, tooltips, and status indicators, enhancing the overall user experience.
+6. **metabolite-div.css**
+   - Styles for the **metabolite** sections, focusing on the layout and presentation of metabolite information.
+   - Provides consistent styling for metabolite containers with padding, borders, and background colors to enhance readability.
+   - Customizes the header of each metabolite section, ensuring proper alignment and spacing between elements.
+   - Implements styles for a toggle button, including active and hover states, to allow user interaction with metabolite data.
+   - Ensures a user-friendly design with smooth transitions and visual feedback for interactive elements like buttons.

 ### JavaScript Files
+### **js**
 1. **chemdoodleIntegration.js**
     - Modular Integration with ChemDoodle: Provides functions to integrate and manage ChemDoodle sketcher within the application.
     - Modal Display Control: Contains `hideChemdoodlestatus` function for showing or hiding the ChemDoodle sketcher modal based on user interaction.